ctnkaan/Postman-Sentinel/README.md

 -   `!p help`-> Displays all commands
 -   `!p programs` -> List all programs
 -   `!p meme` -> Send a coding meme from Reddit
+-   `!p security` -> Display the current number of attacks blocked

 #### Silent Commands